Gain Experience for Good

 Our History

-Designers for Learning was founded in August of 2014 with a charitable purpose to provide instructional design support to underserved social needs through service learning.
-Since 2014, over 4,000 people have enrolled in our 100% virtual service projects in both small cohorts and Massive Open Online Courses (MOOCs) to gain instructional design experience and provide learning and performance improvement solutions to the social impact sector.
+Founded in August 2014, Designers for Learning aimed to support underserved social needs through service learning by providing instructional design help.
+Participants engaged in our fully online service projects, which include small cohorts and Massive Open Online Courses (MOOCs), to acquire instructional design skills while offering learning and performance enhancement solutions to the social impact sector.

-Our service-learning projects involved college students, their faculty sponsors, and other instructional design and subject-matter experts.
-Our first volunteer service-learners designed and developed open educational resources for the adult basic education program at Grace Centers of Hope, a nonprofit based in Pontiac, MI that provides General Educational Development (GED) test preparation for homeless individuals who have not graduated from high school.
-We then expanded on this work within large-scale open service-MOOCs (massive open online courses) starting in 2016.
-Through the efforts of our participants, we’ve built a large repository of free lesson plans and associated open educational resources (OER) for adult educators and their students that are aligned to the College and Career Readiness Standards (see our Adult Learning Zone on OER Commons).
+Our service-learning initiatives involved college students, their faculty sponsors, and various instructional design and subject-matter experts.
+In 2014, the inaugural group of volunteer service learners created open educational resources for Grace Centers of Hope, a nonprofit in Pontiac, MI, dedicated to aiding homeless individuals who have yet to complete high school by preparing them for the General Educational Development (GED) test.
+In 2016, we expanded this project into large-scale open service MOOCs.
+Thanks to our participants, we’ve developed an extensive repository of free lesson plans and related open educational resources (OER) for adult educators and their students, referenced in alignment with the College and Career Readiness Standards (see our Adult Learning Zone on OER Commons).
+By 2017, we launched reduced-fee professional development courses designed for instructional designers who wanted to enhance their talents.
+All proceeds from these fee-based courses funded Designers for Learning’s nonprofit objectives.